hackle/blogger/src/raw/plain-state-management.md

 (With that said I've been very impressed with the awareness and prevalence of immutability and functional-style programming that such architectures were integral in creating).

 When raised, historically my concerns were mostly brushed aside if not mocked at, with arguments of varying level of rationality.
 However, to my great delight, lately I have been hearing similar thoughts from developers from different places and with various background.
-Thoughtworks even put `Redux` [back to "trial"](https://www.thoughtworks.com/radar/languages-and-frameworks/redux), not without a honourary mentioning of `Sagas` which to be honest has been one of my pet peeves.
+Thoughtworks even put `Redux` [back to "trial"](https://www.thoughtworks.com/radar/languages-and-frameworks/redux), not without a honourary mentioning of `Saga` which to be honest has been one of my pet peeves.
 The description is also spot-on.
 Well done Thoughtworks!

 # the problem: managing side-effects

-There are various emerging alternatives to `Redux/Sagas`, some promising and others simply trying to abstract over or reorganise the building block.
+There are various emerging alternatives to `Redux/Saga`, some promising and others simply trying to abstract over or reorganise the building block.
 (Just to be clear, being an advocate for functional programming, I am not particularly fond of any framework that uses a mutation-based state transition.
 It's backwards!)

 To the very core, a lot of such frameworks / architectures are about managing side effect, which has been an age-old challenge and warranted many solutions or attempts.